Hideki-Kawachi/Hideki-Kawachi/README.md

      <br></br>
       <a href="https://github.com/Hideki-Kawachi/epawn" target="_blank" rel="noopener noreferrer">View Repository Here</a>
   </li>
+  <br></br>
    <li><strong>Milaor Inventory Management System</strong> <span> - This website was built to manage and track the flow of inventories and item consumption of the client, a truck logistics company.
 The website is also able to generate reports as well as compute and suggest what items to be restocked and ordered.
 The technologies used for this project are Next.js and mongoDB.</span>
      <br></br>
       <a href="https://github.com/Hideki-Kawachi/itisdev-mp" target="_blank" rel="noopener noreferrer">View Repository Here</a>
+      <br></br>
       <a href="https://milaor-inventory-system.vercel.app/" target="_blank" rel="noopener noreferrer">View Live Demo Here</a>
   </li>
   <br></br>
-  <li><strong>Simply Cookie</strong> <span> - An experimental e-commerce website to handle online orders for the business.
+  <li><strong>Simply Cookie e-Commerce Platform</strong> <span> - An experimental e-commerce website to handle online orders for the business.
 The main goal for the design of the website is for it to be responsive and to have fluid interface animations.
 New technologies such as Next.js for the framework, framer motion for the animations, and SASS for the styling, were also in making this website.</span>
     <br></br>
     <a href="https://github.com/Hideki-Kawachi/simply-cookie" target="_blank" rel="noopener noreferrer">View Repository Here</a>
     <br></br>